infusion/HTML5-Experiments/advent/README.md

 # Advent Calendar

-Last years [christmas calendar](https://www.xarg.org/2016/11/creating-an-advent-calendar-with-html5-and-css3/) was brought to a new level so that a whole clique can participate on filling the little doors.
+Last years [christmas calendar](https://www.xarg.org/2016/11/creating-an-advent-calendar-with-html5-and-css3/) (where you can see a live demo of the animation still used) was brought to a new level so that a whole clique can participate on filling the little doors.
 It now has a MySQL backend and a small admin area.
 Additionally, people can send greetings to eachother that are visualized by gift boxes randomly on the screen.

 The calendar can be filled with images and links.